Severson-Group/eMach/docs/source/code.rst

 Results Class
 *******************************************

-The Results class is where the returns of the analysis operation are brought together into a single return object.
+The purpose of the Results class is to encapsulate the results of the analysis operation as a single object.
 Aspects to consider:

-1. Required functions:
+1. Naming
     a.
-The results class must provide a single ``results(problem p)`` function that takes any applicable information of the analyzer(s) as arguments and returns the results as a single output object.
-2. Code comments
+The Results class name should begin similarly to the Analyzer class's name, i.e. ``ReallyGreatResult`` for ``ReallyGreatAnalyzer``.
+2. Parameters and functions:
     a.
-Provide short description of each return value
+These are expected to be used to expose the analysis results to the user.
     b.
+At least one parameter or function must be used.
+    c.
+If functions are used, it is expected that these will return a value in a reasonable amount of computation time (i.e., primary computation should occur in the Analyzer's ``analyze`` function.)
+3. Code comments
+    a.
+Provide short description of each argument (for a function) and return value (or parameter)
-Specify return value units
+    b.
+Specify argument / return value / parameter units